 Work experience can help you prepare for your career, gain exposure to the Canadian workplace, earn extra money, and form a closer connection to the local community.

 As an international student, there are several types of work you can do in Canada.
 Some of them will require applying for a specific work permit.
-Use the section below to determine what type of work rules you need to follow.

 On-campus work: Conditions you have to meet